Littlewood-Richardson coefficients via mirror symmetry for cluster varieties: Introduction

 Many conditions implying the full Fock-Goncharov conjecture holds for a given cluster variety are provided in \cite{GHKK}.
 I will use

-{\bf{\cite[Proposition~8.28]{GHKK}:}} {\it{If $\cA$ has large cluster complex, then $\cAp$ has Enough Global Monomials, $\Theta = \cAp^\vee\lrp{\Z^T}$, and the full Fock-Goncharov conjecture holds for $\cAp$, $\cX$, very general $\cA_t$ and, if the convexity condition (7) of \cite[Theorem~0.3]{GHKK} holds, for $\cA$. }}
+{\bf{\cite[Proposition~8.25]{GHKK}:}} {\it{If $\cA$ has large cluster complex, then $\cAp$ has Enough Global Monomials, $\Theta = \cAp^\vee\lrp{\Z^T}$, and the full Fock-Goncharov conjecture holds for $\cAp$, $\cX$, very general $\cA_t$, and, if the convexity condition (7) of \cite[Theorem~0.3]{GHKK} holds, for $\cA$. }}

+The {\it{cluster complex}} is a subset of the scattering diagram for $\cA$, where chambers correspond to tori in the atlas for $\cA$ and rays spanning these chambers correspond to cluster variables.\footnote{See \cite[Definition~2.9]{GHKK} for the precise definition of the cluster complex.} Broken lines initiating within this region correspond to {\it{cluster monomials}}-- $\tf$-functions that restrict to characters on some torus of $\cA$'s atlas.
+Each choice of torus in $\cA$'s atlas gives an identification of $\cA^\vee\lrp{\R^T}$ with a real vector space.
+The statement that $\cA$ has {\it{large cluster complex}} means that, for some choice of torus, the cluster complex is not contained in a half-space.

+Before summarizing how I prove that $\ctag$ has large cluster complex, I need to provide a bit more background.
+Cluster varieties are built recursively from a $\Z$-basis for the character lattice of a torus and data that indicates how to replace this torus and basis with new tori and bases.
+The bases are known as {\it{seeds}}, and the data used to replace one seed with another is often encoded in a {\it{quiver}}-- a directed graph.
+Mutation changes both the seed and the quiver.

 To show that $\ctag$ has large cluster complex, I exhibit a {\it{maximal green sequence}} \cite[Definition~2.8]{BDP} for the quiver of the initial seed.
-The existence of a maximal green sequence implies $\ctag$ has large cluster complex by \cite[Corollary~8.30]{GHKK}.
+I review the notion of a maximal green sequence in Section~\ref{subsec:MGS}.
+The existence of a maximal green sequence implies $\ctag$ has large cluster complex by \cite[Proposition~8.24]{GHKK}.\footnote{The weaker condition of a {\it{reddening sequence}}-- see {\it{e.g.}} \cite{Keller_DT}-- would also suffice here.}

 {\theorem{ The quiver for the initial seed of $\ctag$ has a maximal green sequence, and therefore $\ctag$ has large cluster complex.}}